 Note: Google and Subway also use an icon reduction of their logos, but both parent logos are full business names.

 Lettermarks are also text-based, but only use a few letters rather than the full business name.
 These are brands like NASA, CNN, and FedEx.

 Some brands, like McDonalds and WordPress, also employ an icon reduction of their logo using a single letter or monogram (also considered a lettermark).
 Others, like NASA, CNN, and FedEx, exclusively use their abbreviated lettermarks.

 Combination marks incorporate both imagery (or icons) and text.
 These two elements may be inseparable, such as with an emblem.
 Or they can be used both separately and together.
 Together they’re known as a lockup.

 These are very common for universities, and are often combined with mascot styles for sports teams.
 The style is also used by Starbucks, Stella Artois, or Porsche.

 The final category blends icon marks with text-based marks.
 Icon and text marks can often stand alone, but together create what is called a “lockup.”
 Think about brands like Taco Bell or Sprout Social.

 Sometimes, though, a combination mark cannot separate icon from text.
 For example Burger King’s text-in-a-hamburger is never separated into text only.

 Next week we’re going to look at 3 easy steps to create your own logo by blending your brand colors and typography.
 If you haven’t gone through those two steps, hop back over and do that now, then join us to DIY your own logo!

-Want insights directly to your inbox?
+Want tips in your inbox?